Reading list · Microeconomics

 Supply & demand

-The enrollment cliff as a real-time demand shock
+The demographic cliff as a real-time demand shock

 Human capital